AlexMRod/ViewedProductMultipeTimes/readme.md

 ### Step 3: Count Views

 The script counts how many times the specified product has been viewed by checking the event data.
-If the product has been viewed at least once, the script increments the count.
+If the product has been viewed multiple times, the script increments the count.

 ### Step 4: Trigger New Event